-The PCLP has established engagement hubs in communities by building on existing networks.
-These communities are in six provincial regions that have significant Punjabi roots:
+The PCLP built on existing network in six provincial regions that have significant Punjabi roots:

 Victoria and Duncan (Vancouver Island), Prince George (the North), Golden (the Kootenay), Kelowna (the Okanagan), Abbotsford (Fraser Valley), and Vancouver and Surrey (Lower Mainland).

-In each region, the PCLP’s objective is to bring people together to record family histories, and share and collect Punjabi historical and contemporary perspectives on immigration, employment, social organisations, family settlements, integration, political struggles, experiences of racism, discriminatory legislation, inter-generational, intercultural experiences, etc. The project team has travelled to each of these communities and, along with our project partners, has hosted workshops and consultations in each community.
+In each region, the PCLP’s objective is to bring people together to record family histories, and share and collect Punjabi historical and contemporary perspectives on immigration, employment, social organisations, family settlements, integration, political struggles, experiences of racism, discriminatory legislation, inter-generational, intercultural experiences, etc. The project team traveled to each of these communities and, along with our project partners hosted workshops and consultations in each community.
 The PCLP team is also continuously engaged in historical research in each of these communities.
-The histories and perspectives that are collected are in the process of being published on this site, other web based platforms, and social media.
+The histories and perspectives that are collected are published on this site, other web based platforms, and social media.

 The PCLP’s overall goal is to create a lasting legacy that enriches regional and provincial museum and archives collections and promotes public understanding of the intercultural Punjabi Canadian history -regionally, provincially and nationally.